How to Find Device\HarddiskVolume3, 4, 5 in Windows 11/10

 Set Execution Policy back to Default Restricted

-Here’s a more detailed explanation of what the script does:
+Here’s a deeper look at what the script does:

-1. The script first creates a dynamic assembly called ‘SysUtils’ and defines a P/Invoke method for calling the QueryDosDevice function from the Kernel32 module.
+1. It makes a dynamic assembly named ‘SysUtils’ and sets up a method to call the QueryDosDevice function from the Kernel32 module.

-3. The script then uses Get-WmiObject to query the Win32_Volume class for drive letter information.
-It filters the results to include only objects with a drive letter.
+3. Then it uses Get-WmiObject to ask the Win32_Volume class for drive letter details, only keeping results that have a drive letter.

-4. For each drive letter, the script calls the QueryDosDevice function with the drive letter as the input.
-The function returns the length of the device path string, which is then used to create an object containing the drive letter and device path.
+4. For each drive letter, it calls the QueryDosDevice function with the drive letter as input.
+The function returns the device path string’s length, which is then put into an object that has both the drive letter and device path.

-5. Finally, the script outputs the device letter and device path for each drive.
+5. Last, it shows the device letter and path for each drive.

 Method 2: Getting the hard disk volume number from a specific drive letter using PowerShell

-This method allows you to find the device path for a specific drive letter by using a similar approach as Method 1.
-However, instead of listing all the device names and their corresponding volume paths, this method prompts you for a single drive letter and returns its device path.
+This method lets you find the device path for a specific drive letter using a similar approach as Method 1.
+But instead of listing all device names and their paths, it asks you for a drive letter and gives back its device path.

-To display the device path for a given device name (drive letter), use the following PowerShell script:
+To see the device path for a specific drive letter, use this PowerShell script:

-1. Open Notepad and paste the following PowerShell script:
+1. Open Notepad and paste in the PowerShell script below.

 $driveLetter = Read-Host "Enter Drive Letter:"